superguine/CODSOFT/README.md

 ****Instruction for the user****
-   -After **compile** & **run**,
+   - After **compile** & **run**,
-      -Users need to enter an integer representing the number of subjects they want to work with.
+      - Users need to enter an integer representing the number of subjects they want to work with.
-      -Next, users should enter each subject one by one.
+      - Next, users should enter each subject one by one.
-      -Finally, the user should enter marks corresponding to each subject.
+      - Finally, the user should enter marks corresponding to each subject.